Spring is here, which means it’s time to spring clean your medicine cabinet!

 - Over-the-counter (non-prescription) medications expire, too.
 Be sure to check your cough and cold treatments, pain relievers and first aid kit for controlled substances to discard and replace.

 - Relocate your medicine cabinet.
 All medications should be stored in a cool, dry environment away from children.
 The humidity and temperature changes that occur in a bathroom from showers may lower the medication’s efficacy.

 - The one-year rule.
 Throw away any prescription medications that are older than one year.
 Medications may lose their efficacy after the expiration date, and some may even be toxic.
 You can usually recycle the containers they come in; just make sure to remove any stickers with your personal information on them.

 “As a rule of thumb, unused or discontinued medications should be disposed of right away.
 This is especially true for pain medication and antibiotics,” Ginger Berrie, RPh, director of retail pharmacy with Harness Health, shares.

-Looking to take advantage of Drug Take Back Day?
-Find a take back location near you on the DEA’s website.
+Find out more about safely disposing of medications at home on the FDA’s website.
+Looking to take advantage of National Prescription Drug Take Back Day?
+Find a take back location near you on the Drug Enforcement Agency (DEA)’s website.

 If you still have questions about safe medication disposal methods, feel free to give your local pharmacy a call.

 And finally, find a Bon Secours primary care provider near you.